Undergraduate Programs

 Second PHYS 230 & 232 PHYS 240 & 242

-• CSC 309 is not required, but is strongly recommended as an elective in the major.
+• CSC/MATH 309 is not required but is strongly recommended as an elective in the major.
+If students take this, the number of elective units is reduced to 3.

-• ASTR 470 is typically offered every other year, usually in spring of odd years.
+• ASTR 470 is offered every other year, usually in the spring of odd years.

 Minor in Mathematics

 The Minor in Mathematics requires 24 units.
-With careful planning, 21 of these units can overlap with physics and/or astronomy degrees.
-Students who want to complete the Minor in Mathematics should not take MATH 245, but instead take both MATH 325 and 376.
-MATH 325 is offered in both fall and spring semesters; MATH 376 is only offered in fall, and may be taken concurrently with PHYS 330, 385.
-The units for MATH 376 replace the units for MATH 245 in the degree, and the units for MATH 325 can go toward electives in physics & astronomy.
+With careful planning, all of these units can overlap with physics and/or astronomy degrees.
+Students who want to complete the Minor in Mathematics should not take MATH 245 but instead take both MATH 225 and 376.
+MATH 225 is offered in both fall and spring semesters; MATH 376 is only offered in fall and may be taken concurrently with PHYS 330 and 385.
+The units for MATH 376 replace the units for MATH 245 in the degree, and the units for MATH 225 can go toward electives in physics & astronomy.
 Furthermore, the Department of Mathematics allows either PHYS 430 or 460 to count toward the Minor in Mathematics.
+If students take MATH 309 instead of CSC 309, he Minor in Mathematics is completed with no additional classes.

 • MATH 226